asyml/forte/docs/ontology_generation.md

 }
 ```

-### Generating Python classes from ontology.
+### Generate Python Classes from Ontology.
 * Write the json spec(s) as per the instructions in the previous sections.
-* Use the command `generate_ontology --create` (added during installation of Forte) to
+* Use the command `generate_ontology --create` (add during the installation of Forte) to
 generate the ontology, and `generate_ontology --clean` to clean up the generated ontology.
 The steps are detailed in the following sections.

 ##### Ontology Generation Steps
-At the beginning we have tried generating the ontology.
-Now let's go into the
-some details.
+Let's drill down into details about how to generate ontology.

 * To verify that the `generate_ontology`
 command is found, run `generate_ontology -h`, and the output should look like the